jkdeng/jkdeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome!
 I'm Jikang Deng (邓纪康), a Master's student in Electrical and Computer Engineering at King Abdullah University of Science and Technology ([KAUST](https://www.kaust.edu.sa/en/)) under the supervision of [Prof. Mohamed-Slim Alouini](https://cemse.kaust.edu.sa/profiles/mohamed-slim-alouini).
-I graduated from School of Information and Communication Engineering, University of Electronic Science and Technology of China ([UESTC](https://en.uestc.edu.cn/)) with a bacher's degree.
+I graduated from School of Information and Communication Engineering (SICE), University of Electronic Science and Technology of China ([UESTC](https://en.uestc.edu.cn/)) with a bacher's degree.

 My research interests include wireless communication, non-terrestrial network (NTN) and AI for communications.
 My research aims to bridge the digital divide and connect the unconnected.
 Please feel free to connect—I’m always open to new ideas and collaborations!